 This webinar hosted by staff from the European Union (EU) festures educators who have successfully incorporated EU topics into their U.S. courses.
 You will learn about curriculum resources available for teaching the EU, and tips to implement these learning tools in your classroom!

 Explore what the Library of Congress has for teachers, including primary source sets and lesson plans for teaching with primary sources, and professional development opportunities.
+Take a quick tour of ways to connect with experts from the Library and tap into the Library’s vast collections to find even more resources for your classroom.

 The Teaching with Primary Sources Program (TPS) at the University of the Arts created a guide to studying photographs, Look Back.
 See Further: Studying photographs and drawing connections between primary sources from the Library of Congress and local collections.